apache/trafficserver/doc/appendices/command-line/traffic_layout.en.rst

 A runroot will be created in ``/path/to/runroot``, available for other programs to use.
 If the path is not specified, the current working directory will be used.

-To run traffic_manager, for example, using the runroot, there are several ways:
+For example, to run traffic_manager, using the runroot, there are several ways:
     #. ``/path/to/runroot/bin/traffic_manager``
     #. ``traffic_manager --run-root=/path/to/runroot``
     #. ``traffic_manager --run-root=/path/to/runroot/runroot.yaml``